 Self-care is not selfish.
 It is easy to get overwhelmed by activities, to-do lists, parties, and meals around the holidays, but making sure you add time with yourself, time with nature, and time doing something that gives you life is key to combating anxiety and stress during this magical and busy season.

 There are many self-care rituals that you can incorporate into your daily routine.
 A great way to pick out a moment for yourself is to simply think about what it is that gives you life and fulfillment as a human being.
-Think of taking “Microsteps” to self-care.
-These small, science-backed steps can help us build habits that significantly improve our lives.”
-Arianna Huffington.
+Think of taking “microsteps” to self-care.
+Arianna Huffington believes these small, science-backed steps can help us build habits that significantly improve our lives.”
 The holidays can be a catalyst, forcing us to examine our lives, our priorities, and our ways of living and working.
-It is an opportunity to make the most of a moment, accompany our big goals with small steps. it is in those small steps that will help us bring forward the wisdom we’ve accumulated over the year and build new habits that help us create healthier lives.
+It is an opportunity to make the most of a moment, accompany our big goals with small steps.

 If you are into moving your body and creating a mind-body connection, try a yoga flow or taking a walk in the morning light.
 Studies have shown that exposing your eyes to early morning light can help to regulate your circadian rhythm and stabilize our body’s sleep schedule.
 Better sleep can translate into a better mood and a better energy level, which can aid in decreasing stress and anxieties.

-If you enjoy a slower morning, making a cup of tea (perhaps infused with some fresh rosemary or sage from your garden) or coffee and sitting on your porch, balcony, or by a window might be a better route for you.
+If you enjoy a slower morning, making a cup of tea (perhaps infused with some fresh rosemary or sage from your garden) and sitting somewhere with natural light might be a better route for you.
 Taking small sips of a hot drink surrounded by the sounds of the wind, people walking, and birds chirping can be deeply meditative and allow you to go inwards and reflect all of the goodness surrounding you.

 Whatever you choose to do, we hope you can find a moment of peace and stillness within the chaos of the world around us.